 For the chocolate glaze:

-- Put chocolate in a glass or heat resistant bowl.
+- Put 2 ounces semisweet chocolate and 2 ounces milk chocolate in a glass or heat-resistant bowl.

-- Heat cream unitl small bubbles appear in the rim of the saucepan and it's about to boil.
+- Heat ¼ cup heavy cream until small bubbles appear on the rim of the saucepan and it's about to boil.
+Remove from the heat and pour over the chocolates.
+Wait for 30 seconds and whisk until very well blended, smooth and shiny.

 Notes